Ant01n3/ReliefExtruder/README.md

 ## Usage

 The extruder works with specially prepared `.csv` files or specially prepared `.png` images.
-The input files describe a grid of points.
+The input files describes a grid of points.
 Each point defines a value as the height of the terrain

 ### Input format CSV

 CSV files are plain text files where values are separated by a delimiter, often a comma (hence the name CSV: Comma Separated Values).
-Here the values must be separated by `;`` to avoid confusing the comma inside numbers (in some European countries, the dot is indicated as a comma).
+Here the values must be separated by `;` to avoid confusing the comma inside numbers (in some European countries, the dot is indicated as a comma).

 Here the file must include a header that must contain, in this order lines describing the data, first a `ncols` and `nrows` indicators that give the dimension of the area: